In this article:

 2. Cash Flow from Investments

-This is the money spent on and made from various types of business investments—like investments into tangible assets, securities (e.g., stocks and bonds), and research and development (R&D).
+This is the money spent on and earned from different business investments.
+These include investments in physical assets, securities like stocks and bonds, and research and development (R&D).

 3. Cash Flow from Financing

 This is the cash used to fund a business, including debt, equity, and dividend transactions.
-Businesses use this information to share their debt-to-equity ratio with investors, who focus largely on the companies’ current and future profitability.
+Businesses share their debt-to-equity ratio with investors.
+Investors value the companies’ current and future profits.

 Calculating Cash Flow